10 – Beautiful Child

 # 6 – Silver Springs

 One of the great unreleased Stevie Nicks songs was the wonderful song “Silver Springs.”
-The song was originally recorded for the Rumours album, but never made the final cut which we believe was a big mistake.
-Nonetheless, the band release a live version of the song on their comeback album The Dance in 1987.
+The song was initially recorded for the Rumours album but never made the final cut, which we believe was a big mistake.
+Nonetheless, the band released a live version of the song on their comeback album, The Dance, in 1987.
 Stevie Nicks released the song on her greatest hits album.

 # 5 – Leather And Lace